Coronavirus: Germany's confusing patchwork of restrictions | DW | 12.10.2020

 So are the politicians going to back down on the "accommodation ban"?

-Berlin's mayor, Michael Müller of the social democrats (SPD), told public broadcaster ZDF that he believed that enforcing such a ban between Berlin and the surrounding state of Brandenburg, was absurd, given the hundreds and thousands of commuters who regularly travel between the two.
+Berlin's mayor, Michael Müller of the Social Democrats (SPD), told public broadcaster ZDF he believed that enforcing such a ban between Berlin and the surrounding state of Brandenburg was absurd, given the hundreds and thousands of commuters who regularly travel between the two.

-As coronavirus infection rates are once again on the rise, a raft of new regulations have been implemented,which again vary from state to state.
+As coronavirus infection rates are once again on the rise, a raft of new regulations has been implemented,which again vary from state to state.

 But all politicians want to ensure that schools and childcare centers remain open this time around.
-They especially want to prevent a re-run of the lockdown that badly hit the German industry and business earlier in the year.
+They especially want to prevent a rerun of the lockdown that badly hit German industry and business earlier in the year.

 "We need regulations that allow economic activity to continue to flourish, instead of getting in the way of business," economist Clemens Fuest, head of the influential German Ifo Institute for Economic Research, stressed on Monday.